AceDataCloud/LumaAPI/docs/luma_videos_generation_api_integration_guide.md

 }
 ```

-The result is similar to the above text, and the generated video also contains images of the first and last frames, thus completing the custom first and last frame generation for the video.
+The result is similar to the above, and the generated video contains images of both the first and last frames, thus completing the custom first and last frame generation for the video.

 ## Video Extension Functionality